hyperledger-solang/solang/docs/language.rst

 A constructor does not have a name and may have any number of arguments.
 If a constructor has arguments, then when the contract is deployed then those arguments must be supplied.

-If a contract is expected to hold receive value on instantiation, the constructor should be declares ``payable``.
+If a contract is expected to hold receive value on instantiation, the constructor should be declared ``payable``.

 .. note::